 Orthopedic implants are composed of various materials that include surfaces likely to be colonized by bacterial biofilms.
 It has been noted biofilm likes to attach to titanium alloy discs, polymethyl methacrylate (PMMA), ultra-high molecular weight polyethylene (UHMW-PE), stainless steel (SST), and aluminum [15,16].
 In vitro results have shown hydroxyapatite (HA) and polyethylene (PE), materials with rougher surfaces, had greater surface area coverage than titanium and 316L SST [17].
 To prevent the buildup of bacterial biofilm on these surfaces, various methods have been studied including coating implants and electrical conduction, however, coating with antibiotics risks selecting for drug resistant species, coating a titanium-aluminum-niobium metal alloy with silver only has limited effects, and no in vivo data has been produced on electrical conduction as no one is willing to participate in the experiment [18-21].

 Mouse models have found that an implanted material required a smaller inoculum to produce a similar size infection in the same site without an implanted material [22].
 Knowing this means it is even more important to find ways to reduce biofilm attachment to hardware by first mapping where the biofilm attaches.
 Many studies have looked at the attachment of S. aureus biofilms to various materials and have found that certain materials may promote infection [23].
 However, little is known about how larger surface features of orthopedic hardware (such as ridges, holes, edges, etc.) influence biofilm formation, or if certain parts of a prosthesis may be more vulnerable to biofilm accumulation.
+Therefore, an important step in this process is to understand areas of real implants where bacteria may preferentially attach, and biofilms may accumulate.
 In this study, we have addressed this by mapping the biofilm growth on multiple orthopedic implants with different macroscopic surface features and roughness.

 2. Materials and Methods